hannah-ronan/minesweeper/README.md

 # minesweeper
 minesweeper clone made in godot for practice.
-Download the game for mac here https://hannahronan.itch.io/minesweeper
+Download the game for mac, windows, or linux here https://hannahronan.itch.io/minesweeper